July 8. Kazinform's timeline of major events

 EVENTS

-1994 - A monument to Abylai Khan is unveiled in Burabay resort in Akmola region.
+1994 – The solemn ceremony of unveiling the monument to Ablai Khan in the resort zone of Borovoe, Akmola region, takes place.

-2009 - A monument to the first academician of Kazakhstan, Kanysh Satpayev, is opened in the town of Aksu in Pavlodar region.
+2009 – The monument to Kazakhstan’s first academician Kanysh Satpayev is opened in the city of Aksu, Pavlodar region.

-2010 - The original manuscripts of Kazakh political figure Mustafa Shokai are handed to the Central State Archives of Kazakhstan.
+2010 – Prominent Kazakh political figure Musrtafa Shokay’s original manuscript, including articles, papers, identify documents, and over 80 letters and correspondence with prominent political emigrants from Ukraine, Georgia, Azerbaijan and so on, are officially transferred to the Central State Archives of Kazakhstan in Almaty city.

-2011 - The Kazakh National Bank issues a commemorative banknote dated to the 20th anniversary of Kazakhstan's independence.
+2015 – The TÜRKSOY Youth Chamber Choir wins the sacred music nomination of the 2nd European Choir Games.

-2017 - 6-year-old Ayanat Dauletalina from Aktau city wins the grand prix of the Prince&Princess of the World international competition held in Bulgaria.
+2017 - 6-year-old Ayanat Dauletalina from Aktau city wins the Grand Prix at the Prince&Princess of the World Festival in Bulgaria.

+2021 - The Zhanatas wind power station is commissioned in Sarysu district, Zhambyl region.

+2021 - Kazakhstan takes part in the 11th general session of the General Assembly of the European Standards Organisations: the European Committee for Standardisation (CEN) and the European Committee for Electrotechnical Standardisation (CENELEC).